iPior/BasicAPP/README.md

 # BasicAPP
-hello my name is pior
+hello my name is pior. and vivek